 CHRISTOPHER LEE

-I’ve been a professional cook and chef my entire career.
-In college, I was urged to consider cooking as a career by an Irish friend and knowledgeable cook, and In 1976 moved to the San Francisco Bay Area to pursue cooking professionally.
 I’ve had the opportunity to cook and consult for some of the best restaurants, butchers, and retail shops in the San Francisco Bay Area; in New York City; in Florence, Italy; London, England; and Dublin, Ireland.
-I’ve cooked for several presidents, European royalty, politicians, great chefs, artists, musicians, and writers; for leading food and wine events in the California wine country, including the internationally renowned Napa Valley Wine Auction; and most important, I’ve been incredibly fortunate to mentor many young cooks, chefs, butchers, salumiere, and food writers.
+I’ve cooked for American presidents; English royalty, Michelin starred chefs, artists, musicians, and writers; and for leading food and wine events in the California wine country, including the internationally renowned Napa Valley Wine Auction.
+Most importantly, I’ve been fortunate to mentor many young cooks, chefs, butchers, salumiere, and food writers.
+After cooking in restaurants, I consulted in the U.S. and overseas.

-I was born and raised in Chicago to people who migrated north in 1917.
-My family is one of extraordinary artisans, who were for many years the top fine art picture framers, custom mirror manufacturers, and art restorers the country.
-My grandfather’s business, Armand Lee & Company, established in 1940, catered “to the fine art trade only” – art museums, collectors, and interior designers.
-It still does business under my grandfather’s name, Armand Lee & Co., on the near-north side of Chicago.
+I’m originally from Chicago.
+My family are extraordinary artisans, who for 50 years were the top fine art picture framers, custom mirror manufacturers, and art restorers the country.
+Armand Lee & Company, established in 1940 by my grandfather, Armand Lee, Sr., catered “to the trade only” – art museums, fine art collectors, and top interior designers.
+After 85 years, it still does business under the name Armand Lee & Co., in Chicago.

 1976-85